Text Generation: A Systematic Literature Review of Tasks, Evaluation, and Challenges: Related Challenges

 \subsection{Reasoning}

-Reasoning describes the capability of a text generation system to infer its choices and writing from the source context logically and sensibly.
+Reasoning describes the capability of a text generation system to computationally infer its choices and writing from the source context logically and sensibly.
 A model should be able to make an understandable decision and explain its reasoning to a human.
 Several works point out that, even though recent years yielded significant improvements, LMs have difficulties with such commonsense inference \citep{LinZSZ20a, ZellersHBF19a}.
 Thus, eliciting reasoning with text generation is an active research topic.
+LLMs struggle with sequential decision-making that requires common-sense planning, as shown by evaluating their performance on reinforcement learning benchmarks \citep{10.1145/3643795.3648387}.
 The lack of reasoning capabilities comes from misunderstanding facts in the source context and is also referred to as intrinsic hallucinations \citep{JiLFY23} (more details in \Cref{sec:challenges_factuality}).
-Text generation systems require reasoning capabilities for complex tasks like story generation \citep{LiangTLZ23}, question answering \citep{FanJPG19a}, or math problems \citep{CobbeKBC21}.
+Text generation systems require reasoning capabilities for complex tasks like story generation \citep{LiangTLZ23} or question answering \citep{FanJPG19a}.

-One popular approach to improve reasoning is Chain-of-Thought Prompting (CoT) \citep{WeiWSB23}.
+One popular approach to improve reasoning is Chain-of-Thought Prompting (CoT) \citep{WeiWSB24}.
 Here, the model is prompted to think step by step and output its thought process in natural language.
 It improves performance for arithmetic, commonsense, and symbolic reasoning tasks.
-Exchange-of-Thought maintains the reasoning capabilities of CoT \citep{WeiWSB23} while allowing for an iterative self-interaction that improves the output text \citep{YinSCG23}.
-The approach imitates a multi-turn conversation between experts on a task. \citet{ChenJX20} survey another method to improve reasoning capabilities via path-finding strategies on a knowledge graph.
+Multi-agent systems like Exchange-of-Thought \citep{YinSCG23} maintain the reasoning capabilities of CoT \citep{WeiWSB24} while allowing for an iterative self-interaction that improves the output text.
+The approach imitates a multi-turn conversation between experts on a task.
+Nevertheless, the effectiveness of multi-agent systems is debated, as strong prompting of a single model can lead to similar task performance \citep{wang-etal-2024-rethinking-bounds} and prolonged agentic interaction increases the risk of performance collapse \citep{becker2025stayfocusedproblemdrift}. \citet{ChenJX20} survey another method to improve reasoning capabilities via path-finding strategies on a knowledge graph.
 We also find considerable research related to testing a model's reasoning capabilities. \citet{StolfoJSS23} explain how to specifically test the robustness of mathematical reasoning by grounding a behavioral analysis in a causal graph.
 The CommonGen dataset \citep{LinZSZ20a} requires relational reasoning and compositional generalization.
 The HellaSwag dataset \citep{ZellersHBF19a} can also be used to test a model's ability of generative commonsense reasoning.